 Legend says that when an initiate passes the tests of Virtues, Attributes and Qualities, he is taken to a crystal pyramid at the bottom of Heaven’s Lake Louise.
-This pyramid, as well as the lake, is guarded by a fierce water dragon.
-The door to the pyramid can only be opened by a specific galactic song which is sung by Lord Michael himself.
+This Pyramid, as well as the Lake, is guarded by a fierce water dragon.
+The door to the Pyramid can only be opened by a specific galactic tone which is sung by Lord Michael himself.
 Inside are three chambers:

 The first chamber is called the Hall of Swords.
 Thousands of swords – each unique in color, shape and size – are stored there.
-They have been forged with the Creator’s Light Force.
-The initiate enters the doorway and sees a winding path before him.
-The swords line both sides of the path – suspended in midair, blades pointed upwards.
-The initiate begins to sing his personal galactic song as he walks down the path between the swords.
+They have been infused with the Creator’s Light Force.
+The Initiate enters the doorway and sees a winding path before him.
+The swords line both sides of the pathway – suspended in midair, blades pointed upwards.
+The Initiate begins to sing his personal galactic song as he walks down the path between the swords.
 If the initiate’s heart is pure and his song true, one of the swords will begin to glow a most brilliant light!
-The initiate must then take hold of the sword, bond with its energy and telepathically command it to tone.
-If he is successful, the sword will tone loudly the initiate’s galactic song!
-Initiate and sword become one force.
+The Initiate must then take hold of the sword, bond with its energy and telepathically command it to tone.
+If he is successful, the sword will tone loudly the Initiate’s galactic song!
+Initiate and sword become One force.
 The sword will serve no other Light Warrior and will only answer to its master’s galactic frequency.

-The initiate is then led to a second chamber called the Hall of Codes.
-Here attendants dress the warrior in fine robes made from prisms of light.
-His armor and helmet of pure platinum shines brightly.
-On the front of his breastplate is a large ancient symbol, etched with Light.
+The Initiate is then led to a second chamber called the Hall of Codes.
+Here attendants dress the warrior in fine robes made from geometric prisms of Light.
+The armor and helmet of pure platinum shines brightly.
+On the front of the breastplate is a large ancient symbol, etched with Light.
 The sword, forged in titanium, is then placed into a platinum sheath and anchored firmly to his side.

-The initiate stands upon the sapphire and thrusts his sword deeply into the middle of the crystal.
-Placing both hands on the sword’s hilt, the initiate kneels before Lord Michael and bows his head.
+The Initiate stands upon the sapphire and thrusts his sword deeply into the middle of the crystal.
+With both hands on the sword’s hilt, the Initiate kneels before Lord Michael and bows his head.

-The Legions of Light position themselves in concentric circles around them.
-The Light Warriors on the inner circle place the tips of their swords on the perimeter of the sapphire crystal.
-The warriors on the outer circles place the tips of their swords upon the heads of the Light Warriors in front of them.
+The Legions of Light position themselves in concentric circles around Lord Michael and the Initiate.
+The Archangels, on the inner circle, place the tips of their swords on the perimeter of the sapphire crystal.
+The ones on the outer circles place the tips of their swords upon the helmets of the Light Warriors in front of them.

 Lord Michael raises his Sword of Truth upward.
-Lightning bolts from inside the crystal pyramid capstone strikes its tip.
-An intense electric blue light now emanates from the Sword of Truth.
-Lord Michael places the tip of his sword upon the handle of the initiate’s sword and completes the circuit.
-The electric blue light flows through the Flower of Light and ignites each concentric circle therein.
+Lightning bolts from inside the Crystal Pyramid’s capstone strikes its tip.
+An intense electric blue Light now emanates from the Sword of Truth.
+Lord Michael places the tip of his sword upon the handle of the Initiate’s sword and completes the circuit.
+The electric blue Light flows through the ancient symbol in the crystal and ignites each concentric circle therein.
 Lord Michael commands the Light Warrior to stand and raise his sword.
 The Legions of Light raise their swords along with Lord Michael.
 In unison they tone the sacred Sound of the Archangels.

 The new warrior is ready to join the Legions of Light.
-A great ceremony is held to welcome him.
+A great ceremony is held to welcome him into the fold.

-A gentle nudge wakes Micah from his dream.
-As he opens his eyes, he is startled to see Lord Michael sitting beside him.
+A gentle nudge awakens Micah from his dream.
+As he opens his eyes, he is startled to see Lord Michael sitting beside him!